kazwd2008/REGRM/README.md

 The conventional ratio model *y*<sub>*i*</sub> = *β**x*<sub>*i*</sub> + *ϵ*<sub>*i*</sub> has the heteroscedastic error term *ϵ* and this is the obstacle to have robust estimation by means fo M-estimator.

-We re-defined the model with homoscedastic error term *ε*, and then generalized and robustified using the iteratively re-weighted least squares (IRLS) algorithm.
+The ratio model is re-defined with homoscedastic error term *ε*, generalized with the power *γ* to *ε*, and robustified by means of M-estimation.
+The algorithm used is the iteratively re-weighted least squares (IRLS).

 The corresponding estimator is shown as follows: